Services

 What are the most common mistakes that you’ve seen during SEC examinations?

-An organized and professional team and high level of common sense are all you need to successfully navigate most examination inquires.
-That aside, the most common mistake is often not being prepared for the exam, such as: inability to produce records in a responsive and prompt fashion; not adequately preparing employees for examiner interview questions; and not resolving past annual review findings or exam deficiencies.
+An organized, professional team and a healthy dose of common sense are usually enough to navigate most examination inquiries successfully.
+The most common mistakes stem from being unprepared, including failing to produce records promptly, inadequately preparing employees for examiner interviews, and not addressing prior annual review findings or past exam deficiencies.